-Note that diagrams showing Diagram Frames applied under release 14.0 or higher of Enterprise Architect will draw the parent object on the diagram when opened in a release prior
+Note that diagrams showing Diagram Frames applied using release 14.0 or later of Enterprise Architect will draw the parent object on the diagram when opened using a release of Enterprise Architect earlier than release 14.0.

-On the Diagram Toolbox, click on let to display the 'Find Toolbox Item' dialog and specify 'SysML n.n Internal Block' (whichever version you are using).
+On the Diagram Toolbox, click on state to display the 'Find Toolbox Item' dialog and specify 'SysML n.n Internal Block' (whichever version you are using).